 In May 2017, GASB issued Statement No. 86, Certain Debt Extinguishment Issues.
 The primary objective of this Statement is to improve consistency in accounting and financial reporting for insubstance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources-resources other than the proceeds of refunding debt-are placed in an irrevocable trust for the sole purpose of extinguishing debt.
 The provisions of GASB Statement No. 86 are effective for fiscal years beginning after June 15, 2017.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements.
+The implementation of this statement did not have a material effect on PCC's financial statements.

 In June 2017, GASB issued Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
 GASB Statement No. 87 will be effective for the Corporation for fiscal year ending September 30, 2021.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements.
+Management has not evaluated the impact that the implementation of this statement will have on PCC's financial statements.